Steps for a Smooth SOLIDWORKS Design Named User License Renewal

 Confirm the changes and ensure users have the correct permissions.

-(For more detailed instructions for performing this step, please see this blog on updating your SOLIDWORKS Connected installation.)
+(For more detailed instructions for performing this step, please see this blog on updating your 3DEXPERIENCE Roles.)

 Why This Is Important: